Activator Industry Mentors

 What kind of support should I offer my school?

-Activators will act as an “Entrepreneur in Residence” for the school(s) they’re matched with, providing advice, mentorship and support for their young people and/or teachers.
-This may be a physical or virtual presence and could include:
+Activators will act as an industry mentor for the school(s) they’re matched with, providing advice, mentorship and support for their young people and/or teachers.
+This may be a physical or virtual presence.

-• Spending time 121 or with groups of Activate students listening to their business ideas, asking questions and providing constructive feedback to help them improve their idea or pivot their thinking.
+The most important way we suggest you support your school is via “speed mentoring” student groups.
+This involves spending time 121 or with groups of Challenge students, listening to their business ideas, asking questions and providing constructive feedback to help them improve their idea or pivot their thinking.

 • Running a short workshop or leading discussions on topics relating to your experience or area of expertise